Extortion scams that claim to have hacked your account

 The message then goes on to demand money in order to not reveal your “secret”.

-They used my own address to send the mail
+What if they used my own address to send the mail?

 If the message appears to come from your own address, that just means that they’ve forged, or “spoofed”, your address on a message they sent through another server.
-Forging an email address is easy: almost all spam uses forged addresses, and it doesn’t mean they have access to your mailbox.
+Forging an email address is easy for spammers to do: almost all spam uses forged addresses, and it doesn’t mean they have access to the mailbox address they forged.
+In this case, they chose your own address to forge (instead of another random address) because it makes the email seem more believable.
 This page on our website explains more about forged addresses.

-If the password it mentions is a real password you’ve used, they know it because they’ve stolen it from another service that had a security breach that exposed their users’ passwords and email addresses.
+If the message includes a real you’ve used somewhere, they know it because they’ve stolen it from another service that had a security breach that exposed their users’ passwords and email addresses.

 You can often check if this is the case by entering your email address into Have I Been Pwned?, a site that tracks breaches.
 You might see something like this, for example: